kp-pham/calculator/README.md

 *For more information about finite state machines, click [here](https://en.wikipedia.org/wiki/Finite-state_machine).* <br>
 *For more information about state diagrams, click [here](https://en.wikipedia.org/wiki/State_diagram).*

+Please see this [Reddit post](https://www.reddit.com/r/learnprogramming/comments/vkm9cr/how_to_clear_a_first_number_from_a_calculators/) which inspired me to learn about finite state machines and state diagrams when I encountered a problem with clearing the display when an operator is selected to enter digits for the other operand.
+Thank you to [u/bsakiag](https://www.reddit.com/user/bsakiag/) for their explanation and breakdown of the problem and [u/Fuegobruh](https://www.reddit.com/user/Fuegobruh/) for posting this question.

 ```mermaid
 stateDiagram-v2